 As we become wiser, we experience many joys in life.
 Unfortunately, we can also experience more pain, especially in our backs.
 Just about anyone may suffer from lower back pain, but the chances of developing low back pain greatly increases as we age.
 LBP, or low back pain, is incredibly common in older adults and is often misunderstood and not properly treated.
 As a result, low back pain is the most common health problem that results in pain and disability in adults over the age of 60.
 In order to properly treat our lower back pain, it’s important to understand what could be causing it.
 Let’s look at the different causes of lower back pain in older adults.

 As we age, our body naturally loses muscle mass and tone.
 Unless we actively work to keep our muscles strong and healthy, they will continue to degenerate until the point that they cannot easily support us.
 This can lead to poor posture, poorly distributed weight, and trouble walking, all of which lead to lower back pain.
 Weak muscles can also easily be sprained or strained when we pick up a heavy object or make sudden movements.
 These muscle and myofascial pains can be tender to the touch and leave us lying on the couch in agony!
-If you’re like many of us and suffer from muscle loss, we invite you to get started with our total body strengthening training course with our Personal Trainer Liz Bradley!
+But do not despair.
+You can strengthen you core muscles that support your spine with the strength-building programs and scientifically designed course of exercises for back health and core stability in Wysefit app!

 Spinal stenosis is a condition in which the spinal column narrows.
 This puts extra pressure on the spinal cord and nerves, causing pain.
 Spinal stenosis is usually caused by the degeneration of discs between our vertebrae.
 Our nerve roots or spinal cord may be compressed by either our discs or bony spurs.
 This can lead to pain, weakness, and numbness.